-- 7.62.
+- 7.61.
 Advice about safeguarding and supporting the alleged perpetrators is also set out in departmental advice: Sexual violence and sexual harassment between children at schools and colleges.
 The following principles are based on effective safeguarding practice and should help shape any decisions regarding safeguarding and supporting the alleged perpetrator(s): - The school or college will have a difficult balancing act to consider.
 On the one hand, they need to safeguard the victim (and the wider pupil/student body) and on the other hand provide the alleged perpetrator(s) with an education, safeguarding support as appropriate and implement any disciplinary sanctions.
 Taking disciplinary action and still providing appropriate support are not mutually exclusive actions.
 They can, and should, occur at the same time if necessary. - Consider the age and the developmental stage of the alleged perpetrator(s), the nature of the allegations and frequency of allegations.
 Any child will likely experience stress as a result of being the subject of allegations and/or negative reactions by their peers to the allegations against them. - Consider the proportionality of the response.
 Support (and sanctions) should be considered on a case-by-case basis.
 The alleged perpetrator(s) may potentially have unmet needs (in some cases these may be considerable) as well as potentially posing a risk of harm to other children.
-HSB in young children may be (and often are126) a symptom of either their own abuse or exposure to abusive practices and or materials. - It is important that the perpetrator(s) is/are also given the correct support to try to stop them re-offending and to address any underlying trauma that may be causing this behaviour.
-Addressing inappropriate behaviour can be an important intervention that helps prevent problematic, abusive and/or violent behaviour in the future.
+HSB in young children may be (and often are) a symptom of either their own abuse or exposure to abusive practices and or materials. - It is important that the perpetrator(s) is/are also given the correct support to try to stop them re-offending and to address any underlying trauma that may be causing this behaviour.
+Addressing inappropriate behaviour can be an important intervention that helps prevent problematic, abusive and/or violent behaviour in the future. - Advice on behaviour and discipline in schools is clear that teachers can discipline pupils whose conduct falls below the standard, which could be reasonably expected of them.
+If the perpetrator(s) is to be excluded the decision must be lawful, reasonable and fair.